near/docs/docs/1.concepts/protocol/gas.md

 ## How Do I Buy Gas?

-You don't buy gas, instead, the gas fee is automatically removed from your account's balance when the transaction [is first proccesed](./transaction-execution.md#block-1-the-transaction-arrives) based on the action's gas cost and the network's gas price.
+You don't buy gas, instead, the gas fee is automatically removed from your account's balance when the transaction [is first processed](./transaction-execution.md#block-1-the-transaction-arrives) based on the action's gas cost and the network's gas price.

 The only exception to this rule is when you make a function call to a contract.
 In this case, you need to define how many gas units to use, up to a maximum value of `300Tgas`.
 This amount will be converted to $NEAR using the network's gas price and deducted from your account's balance.

-Since many transactions will take more [than 1 block to execute](./transaction-execution.md), and the gas price is recalculated on each block and could go up, you will be charged a pessimistic estimate of $NEAR (see details bellow).
+Since many transactions will take more [than 1 block to execute](./transaction-execution.md), and the gas price is recalculated on each block and could go up, you will be charged a pessimistic estimate of $NEAR (see details below).

 If the transaction ends up using less gas than the amount deducted, the difference will simply be **refunded to your account**.